Keep all of your citations in one safe place

 If your source sits in more than one container, the information about the second container is found at the end of the citation.

-Use the following MLA citation format to cite your source with multiple containers:
+Use the following format to cite your source with multiple containers:

-In MLA citing, if the source has more than two containers, add on another full other section at the end for each container.
+If the source has more than two containers, add on another full section at the end for each container.

 Not all of the fields in the citation format above need to be included in your citation.
 In fact, many of these fields will most likely be omitted from your citations.
-In MLA format, only include the elements that will help your readers locate the source themselves.
+Only include the elements that will help your readers locate the source themselves.

-Here is an MLA formatting example of a citation for a scholarly journal article found on a database.
-This source has two containers, the journal itself is one container, and the site it sits on is the other.
+Here is an example of a citation for a scholarly journal article found in a database.
+This source has two containers: the journal itself is one container, and the site it sits on is the other.

-To include another individual in the MLA citation, after the title, place the role of the individual, the word by, and then their name in standard order.
+To include another individual in the citation, after the title, place the role of the individual, the word “by,” and then their name in standard order.

 If the source that you’re citing states that it is a specific version or edition, this information is placed in the “versions” section of the citation.

-Here is an example of an MLA citation with a specific edition:
+Here is an example of a citation with a specific edition:

 Many sources have numbers associated with them.
-If you see a number, different than the date, page numbers, or editions, include this information in the “numbers” section of the citation.
-This includes volume and/or issue numbers (use the abbreviations vol. and no.), episode numbers, track numbers, or any other numbers that will help readers identify the specific source that you used.
+If you see a number different than the date, page numbers, or editions, include this information in the “numbers” section of the citation.
+For MLA citing, this includes volume and/or issue numbers (use the abbreviations vol. and no.), episode numbers, track numbers, or any other numbers that will help readers identify the specific source that you used.
 Do not include ISBN (International Standard Book Numbers) in the citation.

-Dates can be written in one of two ways.
+Dates can be written in MLA in one of two ways.
 Researchers can write dates as:

 Day Mo.
 Year